-The Community Organizer coordinates the grassroots organizing strategy for the Statewide Poverty Action Network – coordinating our electoral work, our statewide listening sessions, and our civic engagement campaigns.
-The Community Organizer also leads our volunteer recruitment and coordination efforts, building a network of people and organizations taking action to eliminate root causes of poverty.
-This position is an integral part of our team, helping ensure that our legislative and electoral campaigns resonate with low-income communities and communities of color, and creating opportunities for members of those communities to build their leadership by taking action on our priorities.
+The Statewide Poverty Action Network is a coalition of individuals and organizations taking action to eliminate the root causes of poverty through state-level and associated federal public policy.
 Poverty Action organizes with a racial equity lens and believes that those most impacted by poverty should lead our work.
+The Community Organizer at Poverty Action is a motivated self-starter who also works collaboratively to develop and implement the grassroots organizing strategy for the Statewide Poverty Action Network – coordinating our electoral work, our statewide listening sessions, and our civic engagement campaigns.
+This position also leads our volunteer recruitment and intern and coordination efforts, building a network of people and organizations taking action to eliminate root causes of poverty.
+This position is an integral part of our team, helping ensure that our legislative and electoral campaigns resonate with low-income communities and communities of color, and creating opportunities for action and leadership.

 Essential Responsibilities, Duties & Tasks

 - Develop and implement Poverty Action’s grassroots organizing and community leadership goals and strategies, with a focus on organizing and mobilizing people who have lived experience of the issues we work on, such as people with low incomes, people of color, and people impacted by the carceral system.
 Utilize broad spectrum of online and in-person strategies to create opportunities for community members to take action.

 - Facilitate contact between community members, grassroots leaders, and elected officials and state agencies in order to build an engagement pipeline that improves accessibility for people with low incomes to influence public policy decisions, change the narrative on poverty, organize locally in their communities, and build leadership.
 Provide ongoing training and support to community members as they engage in these processes.